Color Graphics Adapter: 640 × 200

 In this mode, the video picture is stored as a simple bitmap, with one bit per pixel setting the color to "foreground" or "background".
 By default the colors are black and bright white, but the foreground color can be changed to any entry in the 16-color CGA palette.
 The background color cannot be changed from black on an original IBM CGA card.
-BIOS Mode 6 sets up the 640×200 graphics mode.

 This mode disables the composite color burst signal by default.
-The BIOS does not provide an option to turn the color burst on in 640×200 mode, and the user must write directly to the mode control register to enable it.
+The BIOS does not provide an option to turn the color burst on in 640 × 200 mode, and the user must write directly to the mode control register to enable it.

 Further graphics modes and tweaks

 A number of official and unofficial features exist that can be exploited to achieve special effects.